Skip to main content

 • Case design import: Import DXF/STEP enclosure files as reference layers to align mounting holes, connectors, and components with your case

-• CLI: Command-line tools for automation, CI/CD, headless AI design reviews, and scripted queries (paid plans)
+• CLI: Command-line tools for automation, CI/CD, headless AI design reviews, Altium conversion, MCP server for AI editors, and scripted queries (paid plans)

 • Multilingual: Trace understands and responds in any language — users can describe circuits in their native language and receive responses in kind

-• File attachments: Users can attach images, PDFs, datasheets, schematics, and documents for Trace to parse and reference during design
+• File attachments: Users can attach images, PDFs, datasheets, schematics, and documents for Trace to parse and reference during design.
+Multimodal: the AI sees images via its vision encoder

 • Context management: Sliding context window with agentic retrieval — maintains project awareness across long sessions without losing earlier design decisions